Ethnos360: Political controversy in Venezuela

 In October 2005, the BBC reported that Venezuelan president Hugo Chávez had announced his intention to expel New Tribes Mission from Venezuela.
-He accused New Tribes Mission of imperialism, of collaborating with the US CIA, of violating Venezuela's national sovereignty, and of violating the country's laws by making unauthorized flights into and out of the country.
-He also attacked the group for building lavish camps in which to live next to poverty-stricken villages.
+He accused NTM of imperialism, collaboration with the CIA, violation of Venezuela's national sovereignty, and illegally flying into and out of the country.
+He also attacked the group for living in lavish encampments they had constructed next to poverty-stricken villages.

 Responding to the allegations, NTM said, "Any kind of air travel we do, we always do within the guidelines of what the government allows.
 We always file reports."
 With respect to "luxury" living, they "live in homes that make it possible for them to continue the work that they do.
 The homes that they live in are very simple."

 On November 3, 2005, hundreds of Venezuelan indigenous people marched in Puerto Ayacucho protesting against the expulsion of NTM by the Venezuelan government.
 Although the Venezuelan constitution recognized their collective ownership of ancestral lands in 1999, "poverty remains acute among many Indian communities and many protesters said the missionaries were the only people who have tangibly improved their lives."